L0kesh16/L0kesh16/README.md

 # 💫 About Me:
-🔭 Rookie<br>👯 I’m Currently Studing in College<br>🌱 I’m Interested in Full Stack Webdevelopment<br>💬 I have no special talent.
+🔭 Rookie<br>👯 I’m Currently Studing in College<br>🌱 I’m Interested in Full Stack Web development<br>💬 I have no special talent.
 I am only Passionately Curious

 # 💻 Tech Stack: